daviddalpiaz/bsl/02-ml-overview.md

 - Does **big data** exist?
 If it does, I would bet a lot of money that you haven't seen it, and probably won't see it.
 - **Analytics** is just a fancy word for doing data analysis.
 Machine learning can be used in analyses!
 When it is, it is often called "Predictive Analytics."

 What makes machine learning interesting is the uses of these functions.
-We could develop a functions that have applications in a wide variety of fields.
+We could develop functions that have applications in a wide variety of fields.

 In **medicine**, we could develop a function that helps detect skin cancer.